KenSciResearch/fairMLHealth/README.md

 fairness_measures = report.compare(X_test, y_test, X_test['gender', model_1)

 ```
 Note that the Equal Odds Ratio has been dropped from the example below.
-This because the false positive rate is approximately zero for both the entire dataset and for the privileged class, leading to a zero in the denominator of the False Positive Rate Ratio: $\frac{{FPR}_{unprivileged}}{{FPR}_{privileged}}$.
+This because the false positive rate is approximately zero for both the entire dataset and for the privileged class, leading to a zero in the denominator of the False Positive Rate Ratio.
 The result is therefore undefined and cannot be compared in the Equal Odds Ratio.

 <img src="./docs/img/tool_examples/bin_oneModel.png"
      alt="single model compare example"